Cervicobrachialgia or cervical radiculopathy

 - Mobilize the joints and nerves in your neck and arms to reduce pain and improve movement.

-- Give you specific exercises to do at home to address the cause of the problem and relieve pain
+- Provide you with specific exercises to do at home to address the cause of the problem

 - Give you advice for your postural habits and movements

 Nerve mobilization techniques (neuro-mobilization) are particularly effective for this type of condition.
-They help to release the trapped or irritated nerve.
+They help release the trapped or irritated nerve and can quickly relieve symptoms.

-Stop doing movements that cause too much pain temporarily.
-Gradually start doing them again later, when the pain subsides.
+Temporarily stop movements that cause a lot of pain.
+Gradually start doing them again when the pain subsides.

 - With the armrests of a chair or sofa